EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Spells/Arcane_Spells.md

 Additional Actions: Yes
 Range: Full
 Increases offensive penalty: Yes
 Description: You sprout wing like flames from your back that explode and shoot embers at chosen targets in your full range.
 On successfull Spell test you choose up to 6 targets and you deal 6 *Wound*s to each of them.
-On failed save you halve number of targets you can choose.
+On failed test you halve number of targets you can choose.
 For each spell slot above 4th you increase spell's damage by 4 *Wound*s and increase number of available targets by 2.

 ## Spell level 5